shivannis/xandr-docs-public/xandr-docs/articles/monetize/seller-site-domain-report.md

   publisher so you can understand how to value it
 - Guarantee a certain degree of inventory quality to managed buyers
 - Optimize on domains or mobile application ID for managed campaigns
-- Understand the business impact of Xandr audit and categorization
+- Understand the business impact of Microsoft Advertising audit and categorization

 **Available to Members and Publishers:** This page describes both the